 Automatically allow downloaded signed software to receive incoming connections

-In Firewall Options, select to allow downloaded apps and services that are signed by a valid certificate authority to be automatically added to the list of allowed apps, without your authorization.
+Allow downloaded apps and services that are signed by a valid certificate authority to be automatically added to the list of allowed apps, without your authorisation.

 Enable stealth mode

-In Firewall Options, select to prevent your Mac from responding to probing requests that can be used to reveal its existence.
-The Mac still answers requests from authorized apps, but unauthorized requests such as ICMP (ping) get no response.
+Prevent your Mac from responding to probing requests that can be used to reveal its existence.
+The Mac still answers requests from authorised apps, but unauthorised requests such as ICMP (ping) get no response.

 Increase the security on your Mac by automatically logging out after a period of inactivity and limiting access to system-wide preferences.